ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 <img width="450" alt="Screenshot 2021-02-01 at 13 30 09" src="https://user-images.githubusercontent.com/48667985/106446780-b71b7e80-6491-11eb-964a-11e169cd045c.png">

 7. The Spot Light is controllable by the keyboard.
-The keyboard preferences have to be set in Project Settings->Input Manager.
+The keyboard preferences have to be set in Project Settings->Input Manager

-8. The Plane rotates according to the directions written on the buttons when the buttons are pressed.
+8. The Plane rotates according to the directions written on the buttons when the buttons are pressed

 9. Create a HDRP/LitTesellation material and apply texture maps to the material